BrianFs04/holberton-headphones/README.md

 Here is the finalt result of it on desktop version
 ![Desktop](https://i.ibb.co/wMnMwjP/3b5a9f7948a58d58bd43.gif)

-And on the mobile one
+And on the mobile one:

 ![Mobile](https://i.ibb.co/1KS1Mw7/83d6311e87d4775ca4b3.gif)

 # Necessary fonts